Madeleine Ogilvie: Political career

 Ogilvie first stood for election to the Tasmanian House of Assembly in the 2010 state election.
 She received 522 first preference votes, but was not elected.

 She was elected at the March 2014 election, receiving 2,156 votes and being the fifth of five candidates elected for the Denison division under the state's Hare-Clark system.
 Ogilvie was the only new Labor member elected in an election that saw the Labor Party lose government and several seats.

 Following the 2014 election, Ogilvie was appointed Shadow Minister for Corrections, Aboriginal Affairs, Small Business, Information Technology and Innovation, and Multicultural Affairs, as well as being appointed Opposition Whip.

-Ogilvie briefly made local headlines in December 2015 after voting, in a free vote, against a Tasmanian Greens party motion supporting marriage equality on the basis that it is a federal legislative reform, and in particular her online reaction to the Left faction of the Tasmanian Labor Party drawing a chalk rainbow and writing critical messages outside her electorate office.
-Members of the Left called for Ogilvie to be expelled from the party for not supporting the Greens' motion.
+Ogilvie briefly made local headlines in December 2015 after voting, in a free vote, against a Greens motion supporting marriage equality on the basis that it is a federal legislative reform, and in particular her online reaction to the Left faction of the Tasmanian Labor Party drawing a chalk rainbow and writing critical messages outside her electorate office.
+Members of the Left called for Ogilvie to be expelled from the party for not supporting the motion.

 Ogilvie again came under fire from Labor's Left faction at the Party's 2017 State Conference when she voted against a bill to allow euthanasia in Tasmania.
 Labor leader Rebecca White allowed a conscience vote, as the motion was put forward as a private member's bill.

-Ogilvie is a passionate advocate against pokies and revenge porn.
+Ogilvie is an advocate against pokies and revenge porn.
 Her stance on pokies was later adopted by the Party.
 She has also advocated for statewide discussion on Aboriginal treaty rights.

 At the 2018 state election, Ogilve attempted to seek re-election to the Division of Denison but was not elected.
 After Scott Bacon resigned, in March 2019, Ogilve returned to the House of Assembly as an independent, representing the Division of Clark (renamed from Denison).
 Shortly after the 2021 state election was called, she joined the Liberal Party and ran for re-election in Clark.
 She was narrowly elected to the fifth and last seat of Clark after 11 days of counting and beating Liberal-turned-independent and speaker Sue Hickey to the position.
 Her win allowed the Liberals to cling to a one-seat majority.
 On 28 February 2022, she was appointed as Minister for Hospitality and Events, Minister for Racing, Minister for Small Business, Minister for Women and Minister for Disability Services, taking over from Jane Howlett who resigned earlier that week.

 Six weeks later, on 12 April 2022, she was appointed as Minister for Small Business, Minister for Advanced Manufacturing and Defence Industries, Minister for Science and Technology, Minister for Racing and Minister for Heritage, after Jeremy Rockliff succeeded Peter Gutwein as Premier.